diverse-project/pdedependencies2dot/README.md

 ## Description

-Generates a dot graph by reading all the OSGI `MANIFEST.MF` files and the Eclipse `feature.xml` files of a set of folders.
+Given a folder full of Eclipse plugins projects and features projects, generates a dot dependency graph by reading all the OSGI `MANIFEST.MF` files and the Eclipse `feature.xml` files of a set of folders.

 ![Example](https://raw.githubusercontent.com/diverse-project/pdedependencies2dot/master/example.png)